 The amount you owe for health insurance is calculated based on the amount of your pension in comparison to the average Croatian salary for that year.
 If your pension is lower than the average salary, you pay 1% of your pension for health insurance.
 If your pension is higher than the average salary, you pay 3% of your pension.

-Children under 18 years have a right to health insurance (given that their parents or foster parents are residents).
-The cost of their obavezno policy is covered by the state.
+Children under 18 years have a right to health insurance (given that their parents or foster parents are EU citizens).
+The cost of their obvezno policy is covered by the state.

-If a child goes on to college after high school and is under 26, they retain their right to health insurance through their parents or foster parents.
-The cost of their obavezno policy is covered by the state.
+If a child goes on to college after high school and is under 26, they retain their right to health insurance through their parents or foster parents if those parents are EU or Croatian citizens, or third-country nationals with permanent residence.
+The cost of their obvezno policy is covered by the state.

-Citizens with low income are exempt from paying health care premiums for obavezno.
-The low income threshold is calculated based on the person’s total income in the previous calendar year, per family member, as it compares to the average national salary.
+Citizens with low income are exempt from paying health care premiums for obvezno.
+The low-income threshold is calculated based on the person’s total income in the previous calendar year, per family member, as it compares to the average national salary.

 If it is a family, income must be lower than 1.516,32 kuna per family member per month or 45,59% of the average national salary.
 If it is a single person, income must be lower than 1.939,39 kuna per month or 58,31% of the average national salary.